The Goldlist Method – A Scientific Critique And Why It’s a Waste of Time

 The Goldlist Method is just a spaced repetition method with bigger intervals.
 That makes it less effective than most spaced repetition program right off the bat.

-2. Impractical and time-consuming
+2. The Goldlist Method is impractical and time-consuming

 Relatively high activation energy and time-consuming